 You can find out general information on in our document about retiring to Ireland.

 Government: Ireland is a parliamentary democracy.
 All residents have the right to vote in local elections and EU citizens also have the right to vote in European elections.
 UK citizens have the right to vote in national elections as well.
-You can find out further information about the national Irish Government and local government.
+You can find out further information about the national government and local government.

-Health services: If you are normally resident in Ireland, you may be entitled to a range of health services that are either free of charge or subsidised by the Government.
+Health services: If you are ordinarily resident in Ireland, you may be entitled to a range of health services that are either free of charge or subsidised by the Government.
 There is also a range of private health care services.
 Your permission to stay in Ireland may include a requirement that you have private health insurance.

 There are bilateral social security arrangements with a small number of other countries.
 These generally allow contributions in the other countries to be combined with your Irish contributions to enable you to qualify for benefits.